pcomans/research/swift/types/Enumerations.md

   case Warrior
   case Knight
 }
-Now you have a hierachical system to describe the various items that your character has access to.
+//Now you have a hierachical system to describe the various items that your character has access to.

 let character = Character.Thief
 let weapon = Character.Weapon.Bow
 let helmet = Character.Helmet.Iron

 //enums in structs:
-Containing Enums
+//Containing Enums
-In a similar vein, you can also embed enums in structs or classes.
+//In a similar vein, you can also embed enums in structs or classes.
 Continuing with our previous example:

 struct Character {
    enum CharacterType {